Investing $150 a year to Educate Chepang Child

 - How is my contribution spent?

 The School will use the sum to pay for school uniform, supplies, and if applicable tuition, and good nutrition and clothing.
-The rest of your contribution is a stipend to the family as encouragement to send the child to school instead of work.

 The selected students will enroll in school from grade 6.